setshaft/todo/README.md

 # todo
 Express-Mongo-React application

 This a ToDo Application with ExpressJS, NodeJS, MongoDB as backend.
 ReactJS with redux as frontend.

+This application is written as a part of POC for NodeJS, ExpressJS and ReactJS with redux plus unit testing JS frameworks.

 Frontend runs on port 3001.
 Backend runs on port 3000.